 I joined the faculty of the Indiana University Department of Folklore and Ethnomusicology in 2004, having returned to Indiana from the University of Oklahoma, where I had served as a professor of anthropology and as curator of ethnology in the Sam Noble Oklahoma Museum of Natural History.
 Prior to going to the University of Oklahoma, I was affiliated with the Gilcrease Museum in Tulsa, Oklahoma, where I served as Curator of Anthropology.
-The opportunity to participate in the Native American studies community at Indiana University was a major factor motivating my return to IU, as was the chance to join one of the world’s leading centers for the study of folklore and ethnomusicology.
+The opportunity to participate in the Native American studies community at Indiana University was a major factor motivating my return to IU, as was the chance to join one of the world’s leading centers for the study of folklore.

 My research centers on ethnographic collaboration (since 1993) with the Euchee/Yuchi and other Woodland Indian communities living in eastern and central Oklahoma.
 Following my original doctoral research, my positions at the Gilcrease Museum and the University of Oklahoma facilitated this work by enabling me to maintain long-term relationships with Euchee/Yuchi friends, while also giving me the opportunity to expand my circle of contacts and experiences throughout the region.